dehezhang2/Notes/3402/CS3402_Database_System.md

   * Set lock of a transaction in one step and lock release in another step => the graph is like a rectangle
     * If all the locks can be set, the operations will be submitted to the DM for processing
     * After the DM acknowledges the processing of Ti’s last database operation, the scheduler may release all of Ti’s locks
-    * If any of the locks cannot be requested => does not grant any of $T_i$‘s lock, and $T_i$ is inserted into a waiting queue, any of the locks of a complete transaction, it examines the waiting queue to see if it can grant all the lock requests of any waiting transactions
+    * If any of the locks cannot be requested => does not grant any of $T_i​$‘s lock, and $T_i​$ is inserted into a waiting queue, any of the locks of a complete transaction, it examines the waiting queue to see if it can grant all the lock requests of any waiting transactions
     * In Conservative 2PL, if a transaction Ti is waiting for a lock held by Tj, Ti is holding no locks (no hold and wait situation → no deadlock)

   ![1556873347004](1556873347004.png)